openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    With the exception of the Chair of the TGC, each PMC Constituent shall have one (1) vote on each matter put before the Project Management Committee for a formal decision.
    The Chair of the TGC shall have one (1) vote, except when there is a tie in a vote, in which case the Chair of the TGC shall either abstain or cast an additional, tie-breaking vote.

+1. The Project Management Committee shall only use a formal decision to decide on the following matters:

+   1. nominating a PMC Member to be the next Project Leader;

+   1. adding a new external dependency to a package;

+   1. adding a new repository to the Project;

+   1. removing a repository from the Project;

+   1. setting a significant release date for the Project;

+   1. altering a significant release date of the Project; and

+   1. recommending a course of action to the TGC.

-1. The Project Management Committee shall take a formal decision when any of the following occur.
+1. In addition to the cases mentioned in ARTICLE 4.9, the Project Management Committee shall take a formal decision when any of the following occur.

-   1. The Project Leader requests that a formal decision be taken on a matter.

-   1. The TGC or the Chair of the TGC requests that a formal decision be taken on a matter.

-   1. Any PMC Member requests that a formal decision be taken on a matter.

-   1. The Supporting Individual Representative requests that a formal decision be taken on a matter.

 1. Any meeting of the Project Management Committee at which formal decisions will be made must be notified by the Project Leader or his or her delegate to all PMC Members a minimum of one (1) calendar week in advance.
    Such notice must include the decisions that shall be taken and any required supporting documentation.